Coral are the only bookmaker offering 7 places each way, 1/5 odds, at this week's Qatar Masters - latest odds here!

 Doha GC.
 Designer: Harradine, 1996; Course Type: Desert; Par: 72; Length: 7,400 yards; Water Hazards: 6; Fairways: Bermuda; Rough: Bermuda; Greens: Bermuda/Poa Trivialis, 11'6" on the stimp.

 Course Overview.
-At 7,400 yards the course has historically favoured longer hitters when conditions are tranquil; wayward drives aren't punished as severely as other courses on the European Tour circuit with relatively thin rough, particularly compared to last week in Abu Dhabi, allowing the bombers to attack more freely.
-However the exposed track is particularly susceptible to wind and even the most tranquil of forecasts in the region can still result in a fair breeze blowing over the track at times, which brings the more controlled ball-strikers into the mix.
+This week the final leg of our Middle-East adventure takes us to the Harradine-designed Doha Golf Club which has hosted this event since its inauguration in 1998, giving us plenty of course history stats to review.
+At 7,400 yards in length, the course has historically favoured longer hitters when conditions are tranquil; wayward drives aren't punished as severely as other courses on the European Tour circuit with relatively thin rough, allowing the bombers to attack more freely.
+However the exposed layout is particularly susceptible to wind and even the most tranquil of forecasts in the region can still result in a fair breeze blowing over the track at times, which brings the more controlled ball-strikers into the mix.

 Tournament Stats.
-We've published some key player statistics for this week's Qatar Masters that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+We've published some key player statistics for this week's Qatar Masters that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes | Combined Form Stats.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2015: Branden Grace, 25/1; 2014: Sergio Garcia, 8/1; 2013: Chris Wood, 100/1; 2012: Paul Lawrie, 50/1; 2011: Thomas Bjorn, 200/1; 2010: Robert Karlsson, 66/1.
-For a summary of winners' odds on the European Tour for the past 6 years based on the completed 2015 schedule click here.
+2017: Jeunghun Wang, 33/1; 2016: Branden Grace, 8/1; 2015: Branden Grace, 25/1; 2014: Sergio Garcia, 8/1; 2013: Chris Wood, 100/1; 2012: Paul Lawrie, 50/1; 2011: Thomas Bjorn, 200/1; 2010: Robert Karlsson, 66/1.
+For a summary of winners' odds on the European Tour for the past 8 years based on the completed 2017 schedule click here.

 Tournament Trends & Key Factors.

-Analysing the final stats of the past 6 winners gives us a little more insight into the requirements for this test:
+Analysing the final stats of the past 8 winners gives us a little more insight into the requirements for this test:

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel